sadoreena/figma_mockup/README.md

 # figma_mockup

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This simple mockup of a design I created for my Visual Frontiers course was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Created with JavaScript, HTML, and CSS.

 Time spent: **7** hours spent in total